Lifetime status is a popular perk among the hotel chains.

 You can also achieve Gold Elite status by spending £15,000 per year on the Marriott Bonvoy American Express card.

 Similarly, Amex Platinum also comes with Hilton Honors Gold status.
-This is not as good as Lifetime Hilton Diamond, of course, but you still get the free breakfast benefit.
+This is not as good as Lifetime Hilton Diamond, of course, but you still get the free breakfast benefit and potentially an upgrade.

 Whose lifetime are we talking about anyway?